apacheignite/documentation/sql/indexes.md

   "title": "Off-Heap SQL Indexes"
 }
 [/block]
-Ignite supports placing of indexed data in off-heap memory.
+Ignite supports placing indexed data in off-heap memory.
 This makes sense for very large datasets since keeping data in Java heap can cause high GC activity and unacceptable response times.

 By default, Ignite stores SQL Indexes on heap.
 Ignite will store query indexes in off-heap memory if `CacheConfiguration.setMemoryMode` is configured to one of the off-heap memory modes - `OFFHEAP_TIERED` or `OFFHEAP_VALUES`, or `CacheConfiguration.setOffHeapMaxMemory` property is set to a value >= 0.